menu

 Occupations and Workforce

-Shorter is a blue-collar town, with 39.73% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Shorter is generally considered to be a blue-collar town.
+39.73% of the Shorter workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Shorter is a town of production and manufacturing workers, service providers, and managers.
 There are especially a lot of people living in Shorter who work in management occupations (17.81%), office and administrative support (10.96%), and food service (8.22%).

 Also of interest is that Shorter has more people living here who work in computers and math than 95% of the places in the US.